SuperSat001/Solved-CSeC-CTF-for-CTM-23/The_Adventure_of_Fuglanna/README.md

 surprisingly gives the correct flag. **WOW!**

-This was a pretty weak first encryption.
+This was a pretty weak initial encryption.